 Improving rice tolerance of submergence and salinity to cope with climate change in coastal areas of Vietnamese Deltas

-InfoStart date: 28 February, 2013 End date: 29 July, 2016 Project type: Pilot research cooperation projects (prior to 2013) Project code: 12-P04-VIE Countries: Vietnam Thematic areas: Agricultural production, Lead institution: Agricultural Genetics Institute (AGI), Vietnam Institute of Meteorology, Hydrology & Environment (IMHEN), Vietnam International Rice Research Institute (IRRI), Philippines Southern Institute for Water Resources Planning (SIWRP), Vietnam Policy Brief: Policy Brief Project coordinator: Le Huy Ham Total grant: 4,950,000 DKK Project files:
+InfoStart date: 1 March, 2013 End date: 31 July, 2016 Project type: Pilot research cooperation projects (prior to 2013) Project code: 12-P04-VIE Countries: Vietnam Thematic areas: Agricultural production, Lead institution: Agricultural Genetics Institute (AGI), Vietnam Partner institutions: International Rice Research Institute (IRRI), Philippines Southern Institute for Water Resources Planning (SIWRP), Vietnam Institute of Meteorology, Hydrology and Environment (IMHEN), Vietnam Policy Brief: Policy Brief Project coordinator: Le Huy Ham Total grant: 4,950,000 DKK Project files: